michaelboat/michaelboat/README.md

 My name's Michael.
 Currently studying Computer Science at Colgate University.

-I love all things sofware development, with a particular fascination with language.
-I'm a firm believer in continuous learning and striving to improve one's self.
+I love all things software development, and particularly fascinated with language.
+I'm a firm believer in continuous learning and striving to improve oneself.